Gadgets

 Introduction

-As I mentioned in my review of the turbo nozzle I had bought from Temu, I was not too happy with the way it worked (or rather did not work), so I bought a new one, with a different construction.
+As an accessory to my Turbo Pro HP2000, I have found a turbo nozzle to be very useful.
+As I mentioned in my review of the nozzle, which I had bought from Temu, I was not too happy with the way it worked (or rather did not work).
+This led me to look for a new one, with a different construction.
 Included in the order was a QC adaptor to replace the one I had broken.

 This particular turbo nozzle had a choice of five, each with a different bore.
 I had no idea which one to choose, so I chose the middle one with a diameter of 1.21mm, numbered 040.